cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - L: 72
 - h\_eff: 1

+An optimized example implementation of the Simplified SWU mapping for P-384 is given in {{map-to-nist}}.

 ## Suites for NIST P-521 {#suites-p521}

 This section defines ciphersuites for the NIST P-521 elliptic curve {{FIPS186-4}}.